The pseudofinite monadic second order theory of words: Preliminaries

 \begin{definition} An \textbf{atom} of a partial order $(P,\leq)$ with a smallest element $\bot$ is a minimal element of $P \wo \{\bot\}$.
 A Boolean algebra, viewed as a partial order, is called \textbf{atomic} if every element lies above an atom.
 Note that for any partial order $(P,\leq)$ the atoms form a $0$-definable subset of $P$, and moreover this can be done uniformly.
 By uniformly we mean that there is a single $\lang{}{} = \{\leq\}$ formula $\At(x)$ which defines the set of atoms in each partial order $(P,\leq)$.
 Later, for the purpose of eliminating quantifiers, we will simply include $\At$ as a unary predicate symbol in the signatures we work with. \end{definition}

 \begin{remark} For a Boolean algebra $\str{B}$, being atomic is equivalent to the following holding,

 This says, if two elements sit above the same atoms then they are equal. \end{remark}

 \begin{notation} To make formulae more easily readable when working over theories of (expansions of) atomic Boolean algebras we make use of some notational conventions.
 For atoms we reserve lower case letters $x,y,z,\ldots$ for variables, and lower case letters $a,b,c,\ldots$ for constants and parameters.
-For general elements we use upper case letters $X,Y,Z,\ldots$ for variables and upper case letters $A,B,C,\ldots$ for general elements and parameters.
-Formally, the use of a lower case variable is shorthand for relativisation of the formula to the $0$-definable set of atoms.
+For general elements we use upper case letters $X,Y,Z,\ldots$ for variables and upper case letters $A,B,C,\ldots$ for constants and parameters.
+Formally, the use of a lower case variable in a formula is shorthand for relativisation of that variable to the $0$-definable set of atoms in that formula.
 Moreover, we write $X(x)$ as shorthand for $x \subseteq X$.

 To illustrate with an example,